Worshipful Company of Tobacco Pipe Makers and Tobacco Blenders: Modern activities and officers

+In common with most of the other City of London livery companies, the company is no longer a trade association and is concerned primarily with philanthropy, benevolence and fellowship, although it also takes a strong interest in supporting the continuation of the craft of clay and briar pipe making in the UK.

+The company's Liverymen are entitled to vote in Common Hall, thus taking part in the governance of the City of London through the annual elections of the Lord Mayor and Sheriffs.

-In common with most of the other City of London livery companies, the Company is no longer a trade association and is concerned only with philanthropy, benevolence and fellowship.
-Its freemen and liverymen take part in a range of social events and charitable activities.
-They donate and raise funds that are distributed to a wide range of charities and educational institutions through the Company's Benevolent Fund.
+The company's Freemen and Liverymen take part in a wide range of social events and charitable activities.
+They donate and raise funds that are distributed to a wide range of charities and educational institutions through the company's Benevolent Fund.

-From 2010 until 2025 the Benevolent Fund also administered the Tobacco Trade Benevolent Association’s Welfare Fund, supporting those who have worked in the tobacco trade and their families.
-Responsibility for that Fund and its administration has now passed to the Trustees of GroceryAid.
+From 2010 until 2025 the Benevolent Fund also administered the Tobacco Trade Benevolent Association's Welfare Fund, supporting those who have worked in the tobacco trade and their families.
+In 2025 responsibility for that Fund and its administration passed to the Trustees of GroceryAid.

 The Company installs its Master and four Wardens annually in the first week of June.
-The Master of the Company for 2025-26 is Tony Scanlan.
+The Master of the company for 2025-26 is Tony Scanlan.
 The Clerk is Ms Sandra Stocker.
-The Company's Honorary Chaplain is the Revd Canon Jack Noble, Vicar of St Giles-without-Cripplegate.
-The Beadle is Wayne Glynn, a Yeoman Warder (Beefeater) at the Tower of London and a member of the Sovereign's Body Guard of the Yeoman Guard Extraordinary.
+The company's Honorary Chaplain is the Revd Canon Jack Noble, Vicar of St Giles-without-Cripplegate.
+The Beadle is Daniel Partridge, a Yeoman Warder (Beefeater) at the Tower of London.